 Those obscenely fartacious moogs spurt like spume from a whale's blowhole, then percolate in sensurround like a man-made sargasso sea.
 Tentacles of dralon, rayon and orlon enfold your limbs; the chorus "the floor's an ocean/And this

-wave is breaking/Your head is gone and your body's shaking/There's nothing you can do and there is no solution/Gotta get down to the noise and confusion
+wave is breaking/Your head is gone and your body's shaking/There's nothing you can do and there is no solution/Gotta get down to the noise and confusion" is

 Dionysian doggerel to ignite teenybop bacchanalia.
 The closing pseudo-orchestral coda is like a symphony for perspex instruments.